Frontier to offer 4th weekly flight to Denver

 WICHITA, Kan.
-(KSNW) — Frontier Airlines announced Monday it will offer a fourth weekly flight to Denver from Eisenhower airport to Denver, starting November 10.
+(KSNW) – Frontier Airlines announced Monday it will offer a fourth weekly flight to Denver from Wichita starting November 10.

 Frontier also said it will adjust their schedule on November 18 to begin flying on Mondays, Wednesdays, Fridays and Saturdays.